tvorexspecialist/m2sgcforLinjerie/README.md

 ## License

-The Magento User Extension is available under the Apache License, Version 2.0.
+The Magento Cart Extension is available under the Apache License, Version 2.0.

 See the [LICENSE.md](LICENSE.md) file for more information.